Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 ### Item Type #3: Submenu

 `MenuModel` can be **nested**, which means we can insert a `MenuModel` into another `MenuModel`.
-This is similar to `ListView` or file-system tree: a folder can contain regular files (menu items), or it can contain other folders (menu models), which in turn can also contain another file or folder, etc. `MenuModel` can similarly be infinitely nested, though it is usually not recommended to go deeper than 2 or 3 levels.
+This is similar to `ListView` or file-system tree: a folder can contain regular files (menu items), or it can contain other folders (menu models), which in turn can also contain another file or folder, etc. `MenuModel` can similarly be infinitely nested, though it is usually not recommended to go deeper than two or three levels.

 We call a `MenuModel` that is nested within another model a **submenu**.
 It will show up as a button with a label, along with an indicator that it is a submenu, usually a `>` shape.
 Clicking this item will reveal the submenu.